 This article by Dr Paul Caplat from the Ecology cluster of IGFS. originally published on The Conversation website, was picked up by national outlets including BBC Online, RTE 1's primetime Drivetime programme and www.ecotricity.co.uk and performed strongly on social media, picking up the highest engagement rate for the month on the SBS Twitter account.

 Leading agrifood businesswoman appointed honorary professor

-News that Ursula Lavery from Moy Park has been appointed Professor of Practice at IGFS and SBS made local headlines including Farming Life and www.BuyNIFood.com
+News that Ursula Lavery from Moy Park has been appointed Professor of Practice at IGFS and SBS made local headlines including Farming Life, Farm Week, the News Letter, Meat Management and www.BuyNIFood.com